 Livingston County Emergency Management spokesperson Charles Schopp said there are no reports of any damage from the storms in Cornell or Pontiac.
 He said the area is very rural.

-Funnel clouds were spotted Tuesday afternoon in several areas, including Streator and Lexington, which is near Pontiac.
+Funnel clouds were also spotted Tuesday afternoon in several areas, including Streator and Lexington, which is near Pontiac.